guettli/programming-guidelines/README.md

 users take their knowledge from this resource, the canonical upstream docs get less love.
 First determine where the canonical upstream docs are.
 Then communicate with the maintainers.
 Avoid redundant docs.

+With other words: Blog posts are nice, but they are like dust in the wind.
+They explain a snapshot.
+Three months later they are outdated.
+It makes more sense to add one missing sentance to the upstream docs, then to create a blog post explaining something which is not explained in the docs.
+At least in the open source world.
+Since it is more likely that you are able to influence the upstream docs.

 ### Do not send long instructions to customers via mail